 When exposed to increasingly dim lighting, the pituitary gland in the brain releases melatonin.

 Melatonin encourages the mind and body to relax, blocking the production of cortisol – responsible for feelings of stress and anxiety – and loosening the muscles.

 By gradually reducing exposure to light in your home, your body will be steadily flooded with melatonin.
-You’ll be ready to fall into a natural sleep when lying in a dark room.
+When lying in a dark room, you’ll be ready to fall into a natural sleep.

 The more artificial light you expose yourself to, the harder it’ll be to produce melatonin.

-Clinical Endocrinology warns that exposure to bright, overhead lights can delay melatonin peak for up to 2 hours, significantly disrupting your sleep schedule.
+Clinical Endocrinology warns that exposure to overhead lights can delay melatonin peaking for up to 2 hours, significantly disrupting your sleep schedule.

 If you sleep for 8 hours, you’ll complete 4 or 5 sleep cycles, enhancing your chances of feeling physically and mentally refreshed upon waking.

 If you fall asleep late due to excess lighting in the bedroom and still need to wake up at the same time in the morning, you’ll reduce your sleep cycles.

 While we can function on around 4 hours of sleep, accruing sleep debt will take a toll on you.